 It's fun to break records.
 Particularly when it comes to building the world's highest, longest, tallest, and largest superyachts.
 When it comes to yacht building, each of those superlatives technically has its own type.
 This list's number two is technically smaller than the first, which is longer.
 And one of the yachts on this list is both the oldest and the largest on the planet.
 It may be perplexing, but it matters when you're building boats for people who want to set world records.

 Can you think you've seen a superyacht?
 Reconsider your place.
 The ten largest yachts in the world for 2021 are listed below.
 It's difficult to tell the difference between a cruise ship and a superyacht when they get this high.
 As you can see below, the German Lürssen shipyard has produced most of the 10 largest yachts and has dominated the list.
+Also, if you are wondering about the 10 World's Most Expensive Yachts 2022 list, you can follow the current list from this link.

 10. SAILING YACHT A | 142 Mt.
 (468 Feet) Built by Nobiskrug in 2017